GOFPatterns

 Lesson 1

-This module explores the variety of behavioral design patterns, patterns that describe the ways objects and classes interact and divide responsibilities among themselves.
+This module explores different behavioral design patterns, patterns that describe the way objects and classes interact and divide responsibilities among themselves.
 A behavioral pattern abstracts an action you want to take from the object or class that takes the action.
 By changing the object or class, you can change the algorithm used, the objects affected, or the behavior, while still retaining the same basic interface for client classes.

-A good toolbox of behavioral patterns allows you to solve many thorny problems you're likely to encounter when designing object-oriented systems.
-These include enumerating lists, responding to changes of state in an object, serializing and deserializing objects without penetrating data encapsulation, and more.
+A good toolbox of behavioral patterns allows you to solve many challenging problems you are likely to encounter when designing object-oriented systems.
+These include enumerating lists, responding to changes of state in an object, serializing and deserializing objects without penetrating data encapsulation.

 In this module, you will learn: